How to Rekey a Lock to Match an Existing Key

 Kwikset makes door locks that can very easily be rekeyed by the homeowner.

-The Kwikset SmartKey lock rekeying process is outlined in our online article and video.
-These locks can be rekeyed in just a few second.
+The Kwikset SmartKey rekey process is outlined in our YouTube video.
+These locks can be rekeyed in just a few seconds.

 We sell a Kwikset SmartKey rekey kit that gives you everything needed to rekey a Kwikset lock to an existing key if the locks are Kwikset Smartkey locks.